Skip to main content

 History of Aurangzeb By Jagunath Sircar

-History of Mughal Empire by R.C.
+History of the Mughal Empire by R.C.
 Majumder

 Sufism and Mysticism in India

-Sufi Teachings of Hazrat Inayat Khan volumes I to VII
+Sufi Teachings of Hazrat Inayat Khan, volumes I to VII

 The Life of A Mogul Princess